jpdevries/css-only-radio-buttons/README.md

 # CSS Only Radio Buttons
-Accessible styling a radio set group with CSS.
+Accessible styling of a radio set group with CSS.

 ## Demo
 [View the demo](https://jpdevries.github.io/css-only-radio-buttons/).